BDC Hamburger Icon

 Investment Options

 We paid particular attention to Paychex’s investment options during our research.
-Paychex offers an impressive selection of investment options, including model portfolios, target-date funds, preselected lineups and broker-specific rosters from Ameriprise, Edward Jones, Merrill Lynch and Morgan Stanley.
-Paychex’s retirement specialists can also help you with questions such as choosing between a traditional or Roth IRA
+The company offers a variety of investment choices, including model portfolios, target-date funds and preselected lineups.
+Paychex also partners with well-known investment providers to offer a broad selection of mutual funds.
+The company’s retirement specialists can help answer questions on topics such as choosing between a traditional and Roth IRA.

 Loans

 With 401(k) plans, participants can take out loans against their retirement savings accounts.
-We like that Paychex processes these as part of its plan administration services.
+Paychex makes it easy to quickly procure a loan by including processing in its administration services.

 Mobile App

-In the smartphone age, we like that Paychex has a mobile app that can be used by both employers and employees.
+We like that Paychex offers multiple mobile apps that can be used by both employers and employees.
 The Paychex Flex mobile app makes it easy for employees to enroll in a retirement plan or make changes on their smartphones.
 The app also keeps participants engaged with digital financial tools and investment information.
 For employers and business owners, the Paychex app represents another tool to run a business from a smartphone.
-Paychex Flex is rated 4.8 out of 5 on the Apple App Store and 4 out of 5 on the Google Play Store.
+Paychex Flex is rated 4.8 out of 5 in both the Apple App Store and the Google Play store.

 Managing an employee retirement savings plan is simple with Paychex’s mobile app.
 Source: Paychex